Selling on Shopify

 Once you’ve packaged and shipped the order you go back into Shopify and mark the order as shipped.
 If your Spotify store is set up to use an order fulfillment service like FBA, all that’s needed is a single click to transmit the order to the warehouse.

-If you like, you can offer coupon codes that give customers a price discount, free shipping, or some other promotion that will reduce the cost of their purchase.
+If you like, you can offer coupon codes that give customers a price discount, free shipping, or else.
 You can also offer gift cards that customers can buy for others to use in your Shopify store.

 Finally, you can find plenty of awesome APPS in the Shopify store that help you efficiently source products.